 A cenotaph is a marker or monument to a person whose remains are interred somewhere else.
 Pictured above is Enlightenment architect Étienne-Louis Boullée’s famous design for a massive cenotaph in honor of Sir Isaac Newton.
 It is a wonderful example of the European hubris of the age, a hubris that cast a long shadow from which we, as Europe’s manufactured cultural heirs, have yet to fully emerge.

 I am finishing William McNeill’s A World History, which, despite a handful of drawbacks, continues the author’s wonderful ability to step out of that shadow.
-For example, to appreciate Europe for what it is — a derivative culture (like Russia), a semi-barbarous fringe that, as it civilized, grafted itself imperfectly onto the high cultures it sacked and destroyed, namely Rome, and through her ancient Greece.
+For example, to appreciate Europe for what it is: a derivative culture.
+Europe is a semi-barbarous fringe that, as it civilized, grafted itself imperfectly onto the high cultures it sacked and destroyed, namely Rome, and through her ancient Greece.
 Europe was never a true descendant.
 She wasn’t even adopted.
 She was just a really big fan.

 Its not just creepy, it’s downright psycho.